Augmented Reality (AR) & Virtual Reality (VR)

 Technologies like Augmented Reality (AR) and Virtual Reality (VR) can unlock business value for our operations across the entire lifecycle of a project, from initial planning through construction to operation.

-Augmented reality (AR) and virtual reality (VR) are increasingly important in Shell operations and training programmes.
-We develop tailored products according to the needs of our business, market offerings and collaboration opportunities with vendors.
+Augmented reality (AR) and virtual reality (VR) business applications are increasingly important in our operations and training programmes.
+We develop tailored products according to the needs of our businesses, market offerings and collaboration opportunities with vendors.
 AR and VR support myriad opportunities for us to plan projects in a timely manner, develop solutions to complex construction problems and increase the safety of our people.

 How can AR be used in industrial operations?